gwoldy8/pdsnd_github/README.md

 ### Files Used
 bikeshare.py - The Python script which is executed to perform analysis
-chicago.csv - A CSV data file containing data for the city of Chicago
+chicago.csv - The CSV data file containing data for the city of Chicago
-ney_york_city.csv - A CSV data file containing data for the city of New York City
+ney_york_city.csv - The CSV data file containing data for the city of New York City
-washington.csv - A CSV data file containing data for the city of Washington D.C.
+washington.csv - The CSV data file containing data for the city of Washington D.C.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.